Rise Internet Review

 con Limited data on some plans

-We don’t like the data restrictions with the 25 Mbps and 50 Mbps Rise Broadband plans, since this often leads to extra data charges.
-We recommend going with an unlimited plan if your household uses the internet for more than three hours per day.
-Still, even Rise Broadband’s lower tier plans offer more data than the biggest satellite internet plan—and look at the difference in price!
+We don’t like the data restrictions on the 25 Mbps and 50 Mbps Rise Internet plans, since they often lead to extra data charges.
+We recommend an unlimited plan if your household uses the internet for more than 3 hours per day.
+Still, even Rise Internet's lower-tier plans offer more data than the biggest satellite internet plan—and look at the difference in price!

 Plan